AbstractSDK/app-template/README.md

 # Abstract App Module Template

-The Abstract Module Template is a starting point for developing composable smart-contracts, or "Apps" on the Abstract platform.
+The Abstract Module Template is a starting point for developing composable smart-contracts, or "Modules" on the Abstract platform.
 An App is instantiated for each Account individually and is migratable.
 Apps are allowed to perform actions on Abstract Accounts and can integrate with other Apps and Adapters installed on the Account.
 To learn more about Abstract Accounts, please see the [abstract accounts documentation](https://docs.abstract.money/3_framework/3_architecture.html).
 To read more about apps, please see the [app module documentation](https://docs.abstract.money/3_framework/6_module_types.html).

 This template includes examples for both an app and adapter in a workspace.